The Doctrine of Caveat Emptor Means

 Warranties guarantee the condition of satisfaction of an item to purchasers.
 If the seller provides a product of sufficient quality, they won't need to issue refunds or replacements often.
 In addition, purchasers will be more likely to choose these buyers, thanks to an impression of presumed quality.
 An implied warranty is different than a written warranty.
 An implied warranty is an assumption that the product will perform as it was intended.

 If you need help with understanding what the doctrine of caveat emptor means, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.